 Unit No. Title of the Unit Content of Unit Contact Hrs.
 Mapped CO 1 Use of IFRS and Ind AS Understand the application of IFRS in India through the use of Ind AS -the applicability of Ind AS -the mapping of Ind AS to IFRS -differences between IFRS & Ind AS -the list of IFRS (Ind AS) -Process of transition to IFRS for the first time.
-10 1 2 Application of IFRS (Ind AS) for transactions Asset-based standards such as PPE, Intangible assets, borrowing costs, impairment of assets, inventory & biological assets, provisions & contingencies, events after reporting period, accounting policies, estimates & errors.
-10 2 3 Revenue recognition Understand the principles of recognizing revenue of the business revenue recognition for goods, services, interest and dividends concept of deferred income, and accounting thereof.
-8 3 4 Preparation & presentation of financial statements Thorough knowledge of preparation & presentation of financial statements by incorporating the effects of the accounting standards (covered in modules 2 & 3 only) - statement of profit or loss and other comprehensive income -statement of financial position (Balance sheet).
-8 4 5 Analysis of financial statements Analyze the financial performance of an entity using the financial statements -use of ratios in performance evaluation trend analysis comparison with competition or industry average.
-9 5
+10 1 2 Application of IFRS (Ind AS) for transactions for inventory & biological assets, provisions & contingencies, events after reporting period, 3 Revenue recognition Understand the principles of recognizing revenue of the business revenue recognition for goods, services, interest and dividends concept of deferred income, and accounting thereof.
+3 4 Preparation & Thorough knowledge of preparation & presentation of financial statements by incorporating presentation of the effects of the accounting standards (covered in modules 2 & 3 only) - statement of profit or loss and other comprehensive income -statement of financial position (Balance sheet).
+8 4 5 Analysis of financial statements 9 5